ramnezer/herodium-auto-security-system/README.md

 *******************************************************************************************************************************

-### Option to experienced users only
+### Options for experienced or professionals users

+1.

-#### auto-move-malwares with real-time-scaner for home(default) or target directory
+#### auto-move-malware with real-time-scanner for home(default) or target directory

-If you want to make the detection system mor autonomous you have the option to automatically move threats with real-time-home-scaner to a special test directory named 'virus-found'
+If you want to make the detection system mor autonomous you have the option to automatically move threats with real-time-home-scanner to a special test directory named 'virus-found'
 Located in: /home/user_name/auto-clamIPS/VIRUS-FOUND/